puppetlabs-toy-chest/puppetlabs-netscaler/README.md

 #####`priority`

 The priority of the policy binding.
-Values can match `/^\d+$/`.
+Values can be any integer between 1 and 2147483647.

-Min = 1
-Max = 2147483647

-#####`provider`

-The specific backend to use for this `netscaler_csvserver_responderpolicy_bind` resource.
-You seldom need to specify this --- Puppet will usually discover the appropriate provider for your platform.
-Available providers are: rest.

 ###Type: netscaler_csvserver_rewritepolicy_bind